Remo Freuler: Style of play

 Freuler mainly plays as a central midfielder for club and country.
 He is considered an effective and versatile player who recovers the ball, tackles well and has a good range of passing.
 Il Giorno correspondent Fabrizio Carcano described him as "the conductor of the orchestra" due to his high footballing intelligence.

+Personal life

+Freuler is of German descent through his mother, who is from Bavaria.
+He is distantly related to the Swiss cyclist Urs Freuler.